Constipation is a bit of an awkward topic. No one really wants to talk about it and yet it is something that affects all ages and populations.

 Your small intestines are the place where the nutrients from digested food get absorbed.
 They are only 1 inch in diameter but they are about 10 feet long!
 Because of this they are squashed into a small part of our body and sometimes we can feel pain symptoms in both the front and back of our bodies.

 This is why you may experience back pain when you are constipated.
-Typically, the type of pain that occurs is a dull, achy pain which can be an indication that things might be getting clogged up in your colon.
+Typically, the type of pain that occurs with constipation is a dull, achy pain which can be an indication that things might be getting clogged up in your colon.

 How Can Constipation Cause Low Back Pain